 GSK may increase its ownership in our outstanding stock to up to approximately 60% through the issuance by us to GSK of the number of shares of our common stock that we may be required to redeem from our stockholders as described below.
 In July 2007, GSK has the right to require us to redeem ("call"), and upon notice of such redemption, each stockholder (including GSK, to the extent GSK holds common stock) will automatically be deemed to have submitted for redemption, 50% of our common stock held by such stockholder at \$54.25 per share.
-If GSK does not exercise this right, each of our stockholders (including GSK, to the extent GSK holds common stock) has the right to require us to redeem ("put") up to 50% of their common stock at \$19.375 per share in August 2007.
+If GSK does not exercise this right, each of our stockholders (including GSK, to the extent GSK holds common stock) will automatically be deemed to have submitted for redemption, 50% of our common stock held by such stockholder at \$54.25 per share.
+If GSK does not exercise this right, each of our stockholders (including GSK, to the extent GSK holds common stock at \$19.375 per share in August 2007.
 In either case, GSK is contractually obligated to pay to us the funds necessary for us to redeem the shares of common stock from our stockholders; however, GSK's maximum obligation for the shares subject to the put is capped at \$525.0 million.
 We are under no obligation to effect the call or the put until we receive such funds from GSK.
 Alternatively, if our stockholders exercise the put, GSK may elect to purchase the shares of common stock that are put directly from our stockholders.
 In connection with those arrangements, we have agreed not to issue new shares which would cause the potential put liability to exceed \$525.0 million.
 If GSK's ownership increases to more than 50% in 2007 as a result of the call or put, it will receive an extension of its option to opt in to our programs initiated prior to September 1, 2012; otherwise, this exclusive option does not apply to programs initiated after September 1, 2007.
 See the section entitled "Description of Capital Stock-Common Stock Call and Put Arrangements with GSK."